How to join the LimeSurvey project team

 - Share your thoughts.
 Don't be single minded.
 Discuss your ideas with the other team members.

 - Real life comes first - but give us a small notice if and for how long you will be gone.

 - Developers come and go in an open source project - that is absolutely normal.
 However if you leave the project please give us a notice and tell us how far you are, what you did and if there are things still to do so that someone else can pick up your work.

-- Attend to the developers meeting which take place every Monday on 22:00 Berlin time on the channel #limesurvey-team on irc.freenode.org (ask Carsten Schmitz for the password - see below)
+- Attend to the developers meeting which take place every Tuesday on 14:30 Berlin time in the channel #limesurvey-team on irc.freenode.org (ask Carsten Schmitz for the password - see below)

 If you agree to the above points please follow these steps:

 - Create a personal account on the limesurvey.org website here (if you don't have one):

 - Create a personal account on gitHub here (if you don't have one):